How to Connect Your Bluetooth Headphones to a Laptop

 Look for your headphones under the 'Devices' list.
 Click the Connect button next to their name.
 Your MacBook will automatically pair and begin using your new headphones for audio.

-Check that the headphones are not already connected to your phone or another tablet.
-Turn off Bluetooth on those other devices temporarily.
+Check that your headphones haven't sneakily connected to your phone or tablet instead.
+It’s always best to temporarily turn off Bluetooth on your other nearby devices just to be safe.